Display and Reporting of Template Layers

-Figure 2: Label Selection and Formatting Dialogue Box
+Figure 2: Label Selection and Formatting Dialog Box

-- Back in the Template Display Format dialogue, press the Linetypes… button on the right-hand side to open the Line-types and Symbols dialogue box (Figure 20‑5).
+- Back in the Template Display Format dialogue, press the Linetypes… button on the right-hand side to open the Line-types and Symbols dialog box (Figure 20‑5).

-Figure 3: The Line-types and Symbols Dialogue Box Allows the user
+Figure 3: The Line-types and Symbols Dialog Box Allows the user

 to Change Line Style (including symbols), Hatch Style and Color

-- Change the color of the subgrade to olive (figure above) and press OK to accept changes and close the dialogue box.
+- Change the color of the subgrade to olive (figure above) and press OK to accept changes and close the dialog box.

 - Press OK to return to Section Window Options.

 - Ensure the Labels check box is checked; our code labels will not display unless we turn on this master switch.

 - Press OK to return to the main screen.

 You should see the template point code labels for the subgrade surface (Figure 20‑6).